Darkkness/hack-bundle-tampermonkey/README.md

 # this is repo of tampermonkey scripts for hacking games
-check out supported games file for a list
+check out supported websites file for a list